 We next examine if pressure from The Big Three's campaigns expanded the professional backgrounds and types of experience that firms considered in selecting new directors.
-Traditionally, boards prioritized candidates with CEO experience, which limited the pool of female candidates and reinforced the "Old Boys Club" nature of board service.
-As noted above, The Big Three encouraged firms to hire qualified directors with a broader experience set.
+Traditionally, boards prioritized candidates with CEO experience, which limited the pool of female candidates.
+The Big Three encouraged firms to hire more candidates without CEO experience.

 To assess whether their campaigns had this effect, we estimate a modified version of eq.

 (4) that examines whether newly hired directors have CEO experience.
 Similarly, we examine whether the new directors have prior experience serving on a board, which is another prerequisite that female candidates often lack.
 Table 10 reports the estimates.

-We find only suggestive evidence that firms with higher Big Three ownership hired females with less executive or director experience after 2016 than they had previously.
-The point estimates are negative but not statistically significant.
-For example, one standard deviation greater

-Big Three ownership is associated with a 3.2 percentage point decline in the likelihood of a newly added female director being a former or current CEO, which corresponds to an 8.1% decrease relative to the sample average of 39.4%; however, the p-value for this estimate is 0.322.
+We find that firms with higher Big Three ownership hired females with less executive experience after 2016 than they had previously.
+A one standard deviation greater Big Three ownership is associated with a 5.8 percentage point decline in the likelihood of a newly added female director being a former or current CEO, which corresponds to an 13.6% decrease relative to the sample average of 42.9% (column 1, p = 0.069).
+The point estimate for past board experience is also negative but not statistically significant (column 2).

-Even if the new females are similar in experience to those hired previously, their hiring might still reduce the proportion of a firm's directors with such experience.
-The sum of the point estimates on Female and $Female \times Post2016$ in Table 10 indicate that, after 2016, a newly appointed female director is 12.0 and 7.1 percentage points less likely than a newly appointed male director to have CEO or director experience, respectively (p < 0.001).
-To assess the impact on the board overall, we estimate firm-panel regressions, similar to eq.
-(1), on the proportions of a firm's directors with CEO or director experience.
+We next analyze whether The Big Three's campaigns also reduced the proportion of a firm's directors with past executive or director experience.
+Firms with greater Big Three ownership add female directors after 2016, and the sum of the coefficient estimates on Female and Female×Post2016 in Table 10 indicate that newly appointed female directors in this period are 16.3 and 8.3 percentage points less likely than newly appointed male directors to have CEO or director experience, respectively (p < 0.001).
+But whether this reduces a board's overall level of experience depends on whom these directors replace.
+To assess the impact on boards' overall experience, we estimate firm-panel regressions, similar to eq.
+(1).
 Table 11 reports the results.

-Consistent with the additional females having less executive and board experience than the directors they replace, we find that the proportion of directors with this experience declines after 2016 at firms with greater Big Three ownership.
-The declines, however, are modest in magnitude.
-One standard deviation greater Big Three ownership is associated with a 0.7 percentage point decrease in the share of directors with CEO experience (Table 11, column 1, p < 0.001) and a 0.3 percentage point decrease in the share of directors with director experience (column 2, p = 0.002).
-These decreases correspond to 1.7% and 0.4% of the respective sample means (40.7% and 76.3%).
+We find that the proportion of directors with executive experience declines only modestly after 2016 at firms with greater Big Three ownership.
+One standard deviation greater Big Three ownership is associated with a 0.7 percentage point decrease in the share of directors with CEO experience (Table 11, column 1, p < 0.001), corresponding to just 1.5% of the sample mean (46.3%).
+Furthermore, the share of directors with board experience remained flat (column 2), suggesting that first-time female directors without board experience were appointed to boards in place of male candidates whom also lacked board experience.

-All of these results suggest that, under pressure from The Big Three, firms were able to increase board diversity by widening their searches to more candidates outside of their directors' personal networks and without executive or board experience.
-Consistent with State Street's (2017) conclusions from engaging companies on this issue, firms' reliance on personal networks and CEO experience appear to have limited opportunities for women's appointment to boards before the campaigns.
-After The Big Three's campaigns pressed their view that these practices were causing firms to overlook qualified candidates, firms broadened their searches and identified new female director candidates that received broad investor approval.
+Together, these results suggest that, under pressure from The Big Three, firms increased board diversity by widening their searches to more candidates outside of their directors' personal networks and without executive experience.
+Firms' relying on their directors' personal networks and prioritizing CEO experience appear to have limited women's appointment to boards before The Big Three's campaigns.